Clean-Terraform/beautiful-jekyll/_posts/2020-04-11-resource-names.markdown

 }
 {% endhighlight %}

-## When naming modules complete the sentence: Module X creates...
+## When naming modules, complete the sentence: Module X creates...
 Modules are a collection of Terraform resources that are logically grouped together.
 An example may be a module which creates and RDS Cluster with CloudWatch Alarms and IAM permissions.
 For more information on modules check out the [docs](https://www.terraform.io/docs/configuration/modules.html).

 Since modules are a collection of resources it is helpful to indicate what they create in the name.